 - The disk or the file system is corrupted.
 (TRIM is only issued if you explicitly delete a file, format or repartition the disk.
 Otherwise, even if you don’t see any data and the disk appears empty or inaccessible, the TRIM command is not issued until you do the formatting or repartitioning).

 - Non-Apple SSD on a Mac.
 (In Mac OS X, TRIM is only supported for Apple-supplied SSD drives).

-If any of the following applies to you, go ahead and use a data recovery tool such as RS Partition Recovery – the chance that your data is still there is as high as with a traditional hard drive!
+If any of the following applies to you, go ahead and use a data recovery tool – the chance that your data is still there is as high as with a traditional hard drive!